-Transistor is a top-down, action-strategy rpg.
+Transistor is a top-down, action-strategy RPG.
 You play as Red, a former singer carrying the Transistor, a sword-like device.
 You make your way through the city of Cloudbank, fighting waves of enemies called "the Process".
-The gameplay revolves around the transistor and its powers : the transistor can perform up to four actions, which can all be customized by the player using chips (CHECK NAME).
+The gameplay revolves around the Transistor and its powers : the Transistor can perform up to four actions, which can all be customized by the player using chips.
 The Transistor also allows Red to enter TURN() mode, a state in which time is frozen and the player can plan out a certain amount of actions that will be rapidly performed afterwards.
-TURN() has a cooldown that last longer the more actions you performed during TURN() mode.
-The Process is comprised of a large variety of enemies, each having their own quirks and stats that work together to creating puzzle-like encounters.
-As the game progresses, the player will find more chips to mix and combine to increase their power.
+TURN() has a cooldown that last longer the more actions you performed during whilst in it.
+The Process is comprised of a large variety of enemies, each having their own quirks and stats that work together to create puzzle-like encounters.
+As the game progresses, the player will find more chips they can mix and combine to increase their power or switch up their strategy.